 Now, I’ll say it one more time – it’s not suited for EDC, but it is definitely useful for hunting, camping or any other heavy-usage outdoor setting.
 If nothing else, it would also make an excellent conversation piece, since it has such a distinctively impressive and mean-looking appearance.
 I might not use my Spartan every day, but it was definitely a good addition to my collection and probably yours too.

-The Good: Sturdy as hell, excellent for heavy-duty applications, impressive lock-up
+- Sturdy as hell, excellent for heavy-duty applications, impressive lock-up

-The Bad: Recurve makes sharpening a challenge, spring a little too tight, big and heavy
+- Recurve makes sharpening a challenge, spring a little too tight, big and heavy